ibm-cloud-docs/cis/performance-features.md

  * Page Rules that fine-tune your cache behavior and create content optimization
  * Caching

-### Summary
+## Summary

  * With Global Load Balancing, your customers receive data from your closest origin servers, thereby reducing latency and improving your customer's experience.
- * With Caching and Page Rules settings, you can enhance your web services and application performance.
+ * With Caching and Page Rules settings, you can enhance the performance of your web services and applications.